Webhooks

 For redemption transactions, the payload includes an redemption object with additional details.

-• network (string): The payment network used, such as ARBITRUM, ETHEREUM.
+• network (string): The payment network used, such as ARBITRUM, POLYGON.

 • amount (string): The amount of tokens to be redeemed.
 This is a positive number.